rileyvel/BoeBot-Arduino_Library/README.md

 # BoeBot-Arduino-Library
 A very simple Arduino Library for Boe-Bot Shield

-***This library compiles but hasn't been tested on an actual robot yet.
-If you used it on an actual robot, please report your findings in the issue section or message me.***

 # Features
 1. Move robot forwards/backwards for a given distance
 1. Turn robot left/right for a given angle